juju/docs/src/en/charms-relations.md

     juju add-relation mediawiki mysql
     error: ambiguous relation: "mediawiki mysql" could refer to "mediawiki:db mysql:db"; "mediawiki:slave mysql:db"

-the soloution in these cases is to specify the nature of the relation using the hook identifier.
+the solution in these cases is to specify the nature of the relation using the hook identifier.
 In this case, we want MySQL to provide the backend database for mediawiki, so this is what we need to enter: